 Other Frosting Option:

 I tried using both frosting and I liked the Chocolate Ganache frosting better.
-It has a richer thick chocolate flavor.
+It has a richer thick chocolate flavor and it is less sweet.

-- Sift together the flour, cocoa powder, baking soda, baking powder, both sugars and salt.
+- Dry Ingredients: Sift together the flour, cocoa powder, baking soda, baking powder, both sugars and salt.

-- In a separate jug mix together egg, sour cream and melted butter
+- Wet Ingredients: In a separate jug mix together egg, sour cream and melted butter

-- Add the wet ingredients into the dry and gently mix to a smooth batter.
+- Dry + Wet Ingredients: Add the wet ingredients to the dry and gently mix until just combined.

 - Sift together the icing sugar and cocoa powder.
 Whisk in the milk, vanilla and whisk until the glaze is smooth.
 You may need to add additional powdered sugar or milk depending on the consistency you like.
 Dip the top of each donut in the glaze.
 Serve it warm or at room temperature.
 Store in an airtight container for up to 3 days.